decentralized-identity/faq/docs/spec.md

 This is a general-purpose collection of frequently-asked questions, initiated/straw-manned by some regular contributors to the DIF Interoperability Working Group, DIF Staff, and volunteers organized on DIF's member Slack.
-It is not now and likely will never be an exhaustive reference, but rather a resource to help people find what they're looking for and level-set.
+Each question can be clicked on to expand and contract its answer.
+It is not now and likely will never be an exhaustive reference, but rather a broadly-useful resource to help people understand what they don't understand, find their people, get involved in the best possible place, and level-set with their interlocutors there.

-Speaking of level-setting, questions are marked with 1, 2, or 3 stars based on the level of familiarity they assume.
+Speaking of level-setting, each question is marked with 1, 2, or 3 stars based on the level of familiarity they assume.
 Here is the key:

 |Symbol|Meaning|